schalkdaniel/compboost/benchmark/Readme.md

 loadRegistry("benchmark/runtime/benchmark_files")
 ```

-After preprocessing the raw data are stored into a `data.frame` where
+After preprocessing, the raw data is stored into a `data.frame` where
 each row represents a job with instances like the elapsed time and the
 dimension of the simulated data: